You can create a table of contents in Microsoft Word where its page numbers show its position in the document.

 Even if you do not add, delete, or change a heading, you should update your table of contents (as shown in Figure 4).

 Because adding, changing, or deleting text may change the page numbers.

-Make sure to update the table of contents just before you submit your paper.
+Make sure to update the table of contents just before you finish your document.

-To create a table of contents in APA format, you should (as shown above):
+To create a table of contents with page numbers continuing from any previous pages, you should (as shown above):

-See here for more information about creating a table of contents.
+See this Microsoft page (opens new window) for more information about creating a table of contents.